NM2/smartie-doc/index.md

 #### **Manage Groups**

 This subsection allows the administrator to create new groups or delete existing ones.
-Furthermore, it allows him to add or remove probes from groups.
+Furthermore, it gives the ability to add or remove probes from groups.

 ![manage-groups](https://raw.githubusercontent.com/NM2/smartie-doc/master/images/passive/manage-groups.png)